Amazon Prime Day 2021 in Singapore: our picks of this year's top SG deals

 WD My Passport Portable External Hard Drive (2TB) |

 If you're in the market for large amounts of portable storage, you're in luck, because Western Digital has discounted its My Passport range for Prime Day.
-Get 2TB of storage with 256-Bit AES hardware encryption for just SG$99.
+Get 2TB of storage with 256-Bit AES hardware encryption from just over SG$95.
 Available in Black, Blue and Red colour options.View Deal

 SanDisk Extreme A2 256GB microSDXC memory card |

 Amazon Prime Day is always a good time to stock up on memory, with SanDisk's microSDXC cards usually discounted by a fairly significant margin.
-This year, you can pick up SanDisk's Extreme A2 256GB microSDXC card (up to 160MB/s read, 90MB/s write) for almost half price at SG$49.43.View Deal
+This year, you can pick up SanDisk's Extreme A2 256GB microSDXC card (up to 160MB/s read, 90MB/s write) for 31% off at SG$63.View Deal

 Tablets/ereaders